Explore with your subject

 Why not use a reflector?

-Most photographers will choose to use a reflector to act as a foot light, which is a perfectly good thing to do.
-However, the advantage of using a flash with TTL control is you can control even more so the affect of the foot light.
+Most photographers will use a reflector to act as a footlight, which is perfect.
+However, the advantage of using a flash with TTL control is you can control even more so the effect of the footlight.

-The best you can do with a reflector is come close to the exact same value of light of the main light, however for some people you may want to pump it up to be even brighter.
+The best you can do with a reflector is come close to the same value of light as the leading light; however, for some people, you may want to pump it up to be even brighter.

-My suggestion is to go out and try some of this yourself.
-Get comfortable with the setup and trying different things so you have one more lighting option for your portraits.
+I suggest going out and trying some of this yourself.
+You can get comfortable with the setup and try different things to have one more lighting option for your portraits.

 Super simple off camera flash portrait